-The Subordinate Series 2019/20 Bonds are subject to optional and mandatory sinking fund redemption prior to maturity, as more fully described herein.
-See "DESCRIPTION OF THE SUBORDINATE SERIES 2019/20 BONDS-Redemption Provisions."
+The Subordinate Series 2020 Bonds are subject to optional redemption prior to maturity, as more fully described herein.
+See "DESCRIPTION OF THE SUBORDINATE SERIES 2020 BONDS-Redemption Provisions."

-The purchase and ownership of Subordinate Series 2019/20 Bonds involve investment risk and may not be suitable for all investors.
+The purchase and ownership of Subordinate Series 2020 Bonds involve investment risk and may not be suitable for all investors.
 This cover page contains certain information for general reference only.
-It is not intended to be a summary of the security or terms of the Subordinate Series 2019/20 Bonds.
-Investors are advised to read the entire Official Statement, including any portion hereof included by reference, to obtain information essential to the making of an informed decision, giving particular attention to the matters discussed under "CERTAIN INVESTMENT CONSIDERATIONS."
+It is not intended to be a summary of the security or terms of the Subordinate Series 2020 Bonds.
+Investors are advised to read the entire Updated Official Statement, including any portion hereof included by reference, to obtain information essential to the making of an informed decision, giving particular attention to the matters discussed under "INTRODUCTION-Recent Developments-COVID-19 Outbreak" and "CERTAIN INVESTMENT CONSIDERATIONS," and specifically the discussion under "CERTAIN INVESTMENT CONSIDERATIONS-COVID-19."
 Capitalized terms used on this cover page and not otherwise defined have the meanings set forth herein.

-The Subordinate Series 2019/20 Bonds are offered when, as and if issued by the Authority, subject to the approval of validity by Kutak Rock LLP, Bond Counsel to the Authority, and to certain other conditions.
+The Subordinate Series 2020 Bonds are offered when, as and if issued by the Authority, subject to the approval of validity by Kutak Rock LLP, Bond Counsel to the Authority, and to certain other conditions.
 Certain matters will be passed upon for the Authority by its General Counsel and by Kutak Rock LLP, Disclosure Counsel to the Authority.
 Certain legal matters will be passed upon for the Underwriters by their counsel, Stradling Yocca Carlson & Rauth, a Professional Corporation.
 Frasca & Associates, LLC, has served as Municipal Advisor to the Authority.
-It is expected that the delivery of the Subordinate Series 2019 Bonds will be made through the facilities of DTC on or about December 11, 2019.
-It is anticipated that the Subordinate Series 2020 Bonds will be available for delivery through the facilities of DTC on or about April 8, 2020, subject to the satisfaction of certain conditions.
+It is expected that the delivery of the Subordinate Series 2020 Bonds will be available for delivery through the facilities of DTC on or about April 8, 2020, subject to the satisfaction of certain conditions.
 Potential investors in the Subordinate Series 2020 Bonds should carefully review the information under the caption "DELAYED DELIVERY OF THE SUBORDINATE SERIES 2020 BONDS" and in "APPENDIX H-FORM OF INVESTOR DELAYED DELIVERY CONTRACT."